-Normally, all images read by oiiotool are read into an ImageBuf backed by an underlying ImageCache, and are automatically converted to float pixels for internal storage (because any subsequent image processing is usually much faster and more accurate when done on floating-point values).
+Normally, all images read by oiiotool are automatically converted to float pixels for internal storage (because any subsequent image processing is usually much faster and more accurate when done on floating-point values), and also if the --cache option is used, the reading and storage of images will be mediated through an ImageCache.

-This option causes (1) input images to be stored internally in their native pixel data type rather than converted to float, and (2) to bypass the ImageCache (reading directly into an ImageBuf) if the pixel data type is not one of the types that is supported internally to ImageCache (UINT8, uint16, half, and float).
+The --native option causes input images to be stored internally in their native pixel data type of th file rather than converted to float.
+Also, even if the --cache option is used, reads will bypass the ImageCache (reading directly into an ImageBuf) if the pixel data type is not one of the types that is supported internally by ImageCache (UINT8, uint16, half, and float).